 If you are using a personal knowledge management system (PKM), you probably know about all the tools that exist on the market today.
 However, which one should you choose?
 Obsidian or Roam Research?
 Or maybe the open-source LogSeq?

 In fact, you don't have to choose anything!
 Instead, you can use them all, because each has a certain advantage that others do not.

 Roam Research vs Obsidian

 On the other side, Obsidian started with a totally different approach.
 Developed by a team of professionals, it had a free option from the beginning.
 It also works with your local folders, which means you fully control your data.
-It also has an open ecosystem, meaning that multiple plugins were created and are available open-source.
+It also has an open ecosystem, meaning that multiple plugins were created and are available as open-source.
 They have a great interface a listen to their users.
 For instance, Obsidian has a folder management system, while in RoamResearch all your notes are dumped into one folder.
-Which could be an OK way to push people think in terms of connections, but this simply does not work when you have more than 500 documents and different projects.
-Sometimes you just need to sort things out using the good old categories.
-Obsidian allows you do that, while the "extremist" Roam insists that this is not the way and you should use [[backlinks]] instead.
+This could be an OK way to push people to think in terms of connections, but this simply does not work when you have more than 500 documents and different projects.
+Sometimes you need to sort things out using the good old categories.
+Obsidian allows you to do that, while the "extremist" Roam insists that this is not the way and you should use [[backlinks]] instead.

 All this led to the situation where Obsidian has about 5M active visits a month while Roam is declining to 1M and further down.
 Also, Roam's interface stayed at the level of circa 2005, while Obsidian is sleek and modern.
-Finally, unless you pay some crazy monthly fee and get @conaw to give you the API access, you won't control your files with Roam.
+Finally, unless you pay some crazy monthly fee and get @conaw to give you API access, you won't control your files with Roam.
 While in Obsidian this is a default.